min2ha/ukwa-site/content/target/37133/index.en.md

   "subject": "EU Referendum"
 }

-# Wales Online: DVLA staff told not to criticise the EU on Twitter or Facebook ahead of the Referendum

 English-language news site focused predominantly on news from across Wales, with additional news articles from the UK, EU, and around the world.